railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_import_export.rst

 Calc and Microsoft Excel) and is easily editable as a worksheet.
 The first line contains the name of the field in the form.
 All the subsequent lines are data, aligned in their respective columns.

+.. todo:: this explanation is not yet clear - start with CSV export, I think.

 .. index::
    pair: data; CSV import-export
    single: CSV; data